-World Suicide Prevention Day: Identifying The Warning Signs Of Suicide
+World Suicide Prevention Day: Identify the 7 Warning Signs Of Suicide

 Everyone has their highs and lows, and there are times when you find yourself in the midst of extremely stressful situations that you just want to run away from.
 While it is sometimes normal to feel anxious or depressed, remember that taking a drastic decision to end your life in order to escape a certain circumstance is not a solution.

 The World Health Organisation estimates that on a global scale, one person commits suicide every 40 seconds and many more attempt to end their lives.
 And yet, suicide is preventable.
 If you yourself, or someone you know, are struggling with suicidal thoughts or depression, there are ways that you can reach out for help.

 Every person feels isolated and alone while going through an emotional or physically painful phase in life.
 While this pain itself is not always obvious, it is important that you recognise the warning signs:

 - Withdrawing from society or close family and not taking care of self after a recent trauma or crisis.